Priyanka-Dhanabal/Project1/README.md

 ## A Travel Website
-> A Website showcasing a itnerary of date, venue and activities that will be held.
+> A Website showcasing a itnerary of date, venue and activities that will be held for users owning a motor bike.
 This website also alows users view photo gallery and submit a form to be part of the travel.

 #### - by Priyanka Dhanabal